RashmiDulmini/ToDo_App/README.md

 # 📱 To-Do List Mobile App

 A clean and intuitive mobile To-Do list app built with **Flutter**, powered by a **Node.js + Express.js** backend and **PostgreSQL** database.
-This app allows users to create custom task lists, mark tasks as important, filter by priority, and manage them efficiently from their mobile device.
+This app allows users to create custom task lists, filter by priority, and manage them efficiently from their mobile device.

 ---